andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 These architectures carry more complexity internally in how they keep data consistent among nodes.
 PostgreSQL does not offer this distributed architecture but on the other hand, has a conceptually less complex design.
 By default a single primary instance receives all writes and reads.

 The main concern with a single primary database architecture is that it won't be able to be scaled vertically to meet the demands of the workload.
-A ceiling may be reached where all available hardware resources are purchased, or the max resources for a budget are purchased, but it's not enough to handle the workload demand.
+A ceiling may be reached where all available hardware resources are provisioned but they're not enough.

 On modern instance sizes from large cloud providers, with huge amounts of memory relative to the size of databases, and very fast disks, the possibility of not being able to scale vertically continues to get less likely.
-Modern instances offer more than 1TB of Ram and for medium sized organizations with databases in the hundreds of gigabytes or lower terabytes, these instances are very capable.
+Modern instances offer more than 1TB of RAM and for medium sized organizations with databases even sized into the low terabytes, these instances are more than capable of meeting demand.

-Besides the capabilities of instances, there are other ways to work around this limitatino.
+Besides the capabilities of instances, there are other ways to work around this limitation.
+This is where database reliability engineering comes in!

-One of the main workarounds is simplity to split up the database using a technique called "application level sharding," where a second (or more) subset of the database becomes a new database, running on a separate instance.
+One of the main workarounds is to split up the database using a technique called "application level sharding."
+With application level sharding, a subset of database tables are split to their own database running on a separate instance.

-The separate instance can be scaled independently.
-This solution can involve significant code changes, and demands great database skills within the application development team.
-Team capabilities like a high degree of test suite coverage and continuous deployment will help this split operation go more smoothly.
+The new database instance can be scaled independently.
+This solution can involve significant code changes, and is more demanding of database skills within the application development team.
+Having a high degree of test suite coverage where the database changes can be made and tested in the application, and having modern processes like continuous deployment will help teams successfully execute this kind of split.

 See the post ["Herding elephants: Lessons learned from sharding Postgres at Notion"](https://www.notion.so/blog/sharding-postgres-at-notion) which explores application level sharding at Notion.
 GitHub wrote about "Partitioning" (confusing terminology based on definitions in this post) in [Partitioning GitHub’s relational databases to handle scale](https://github.blog/2021-09-27-partitioning-githubs-relational-databases-scale/) which describes their process of what this post calls "application level sharding."